-Exchanging his white double-breasted jacket for a black one, Ferry no longer mixes, but creates.
+Exchanging his white jacket whose two sides overlap when closed - the right side More for a black one, Ferry no longer mixes, but creates.

 English suits and Italian shoes follow a period of Japanese deconstruction.
-His persona of the crooner brings him into the fold of reserved tailoring, which he marks by a touch of transgression: beige unstructured suits, tweed jackets with oversized lapels, and unruly ties.
+His persona of the crooner brings him into the fold of reserved tailoring, which he marks by a touch of transgression: beige unstructured suits, woolen fabric, more or less rustic, woven with multicolored More jackets with oversized lapels, and unruly ties.

 A contemporary master of understatement, Bryan Ferry has developed a style of elegant, affirmed discretion.

 - HITCHCOCK’S MEN« Few words, to outline the men who punctuate his films. »

 - DON’T LOOK NOW« revealing as work of ghosts, a little black, a little red, a little brown – tweed-clad Englishmen, too elegant for Venetian apex »